DejanVukas/ReadTheDocsProject/DWDM/Introduction.rst

      - Usage
    * - 850
      - /
-     - Highest attenuation, used only for short reach
+     - Highest attenuation, used only for short reach (up to 100m)
    * - 1310
      - O-band
-     - The point of zero dispersion on classic SMF, but high attenuation
+     - The point of zero dispersion on classic SMF, but high attenuation.

+       Primarily used for medium reach applications (up to 10km)
    * - 1550
      - C-band
      - Stands for Conventional band.
 Covers 1525nm-1565nm.